dag/relvlast/docs/index.rst

 .. autofunction:: route(string, defaults=None, subdomain=None, methods=None)

-  Creates a :class:`~werkzeug.routing.Rule` from the decorator arguments with the :term:`endpoint name` set to the :term:`dotted name` of the decorated function or class.

-  Variants for specific HTTP methods are also available:
+  The recognized scan parameters are the same as that of :func:`router` as is the use of the module name to prefix endpoints.
+Variants for the different HTTP methods are also available:

   .. autofunction:: connect(string, defaults=None, subdomain=None)